 Antoinette Dillon is the day-time office assistant, a major player on the team.
 She does most of the office day-in day-out responsibilities, and much more.
 You name it, she is on top of it.
 Her professionalism, warmth, and a caring nature have been complimented by our staff, clinicians, and many clients.

-In her leisure time, Antoinette enjoys spending time with her 5-year-old son, reading, drinking coffee, and doing outdoor activities .
+In her leisure time, Antoinette enjoys spending time with her fiancé and their 3 kids, reading, drinking coffee, crafting, and doing outdoor activities.

-Adrianna Rubio is the evening office assistant.
+Shalom Schultz is the evening office assistant.
 She carries out the duties of filing, checking in and scheduling evening clients, and making sure the office is ready for the next day.
-Adrianna graduated from St. Ambrose University with a bachelor's degree in Sociology and double minored in psychology and women and gender studies.
-In her free time she enjoys watching movies, spending time with her family, and taking her dogs on long walks.
+Shalom earned her bachelor’s degree in graphic design with a minor in advertising from Pensacola Christian College.
+She plans to earn her certifications in medical administrative assisting, coding and billing in the near future.
+In her leisure time, she enjoys doing freelance design work, drawing, painting, gardening, reading and spending time with her husband and son.